-Voltage Detection Additional Programming
+Voltage Detection Test and Additional Programming

-If you have selected Voltage Detection, you may be required to program 1 additional feature as enclosed.
+If you have previously selected Voltage Detection, you may be required to program 2 additional features as follows.

-Crank Detection Level Programming:
+Feature 1: Crank Detection Level Programming

-Turn the ignition switch from the OFF position to the ON position 3 times leaving it in the Off position the third time.
+Turn the ignition switch from the OFF position to the ON position 3 times leaving it in the OFF position the third time.